Transcendent-Tapir/Distorted-Domains/characters.md

 You can set all your aspects to d6, or lower one of them to d4 in order to raise another to d8.

+### Negative Aspects

+You get 2 negative aspects.
+Negative aspects add a die to the opponents pool.
+Roll on the tables below or create your own

 D6  | What trouble follows you?
 :-: | :-:
 1   | Debt